evrythng-scan.js v2.0

 Deprecated: /scan/recognitions

-Specifying the type of identifier to search for in the scanned image (QR code, barcode etc.) was previously specified with the type
+The type of identifier to search for in the scanned image (QR code, barcode, and so on) was previously specified with the type

 option: